 Walls preserves and succeeds as an adult while her parents choose to live homelessly.
 In a story of resilience, The Glass Castle is a thought-provoking book with insight into living a dream-filled life that never comes to fruition versus finding the balance of a healthy, happy, and productive existence.

-YA Fiction Books That Make You Think Differently
+Fantasy Books That Make You Think

 Mulan replaces her dead father’s spot in the war to save her mother’s home.
 Dressing up as a man, Mulan leads an army against the Teutonic Knights while finding love and her place in a male-dominated society.